OWASP/www-project-developer-guide/contributing.md

   _Do not repeat the project documentation itself; ideally provide a primer and a pointer to the project documentation_
 5. Further reading or resources, if any, providing links on the project at an advanced/detailed level

+Note that the page describing a project should not be the same as the project documentation on the OWASP site, the Developer Guide should strive to be a ' TL;DR ' for the project running to one or maybe two pages.

 ### Pull requests

 The pull requests have checks applied to them: